pingpongballz/EE2211_Calculator/README.md

 # EE2211_Calculator
-A python script containing useful functions for the module EE2211 at NUS
+A python script containing useful functions for the module EE2211 at NUS.

+Example jupyter notebook file is given to demonstrate how to use the functions

 ## How to use
 Run the script and use the functions